// Class descriptions + Levels //

 WHAT’S MY LEVEL?
 Velocity instructors are happy to answer any questions or concerns you might have about your fit in a particular class.
 The level guidelines below are simply guidelines- we suggest that you try out a few classes to find one that best suits your needs.

-INTRO SERIES — Designed for the true beginner with no prior dance experience.
+INTRO TO DANCE / HIP HOP SERIES — Designed for the true beginner with no prior dance experience.

 ALL LEVELS — Mixed level class, accessible to dancers of all levels.